WerdienJihed/WerdienJihed/README.md

 ### Welcome to my GitHub page 👋

-<p>I consider myself a self-taught person, a curious and creative developer.</p>
-<p>I have professional experience working in the CRM domain as a javascript/C# developer, I also have experience working with some frameworks like ReactJs and I am always looking for new knowledge horizons to build my dreams.</p>
+<p>I am a FullStack developer with more than 3 years of professional experience in the CRM domain as a javascript & .NET developer.</p>
+<p>I also have substantial experience working with databases mainly Microsoft SQL Server and some Front-End frameworks like ReactJs.</p>
+<p>I am a self-taught person constantly looking for new knowledge horizons and I like working on projects where it is necessary to come up with a non-standard solution.</p>
 ---

 ### My Skills